pivotal/docs-tap/api-auto-registration/key-concepts.hbs.md

 To curate one or more Workload OpenAPI specifications into a single aggregated API, create a custom resource of type `CuratedAPIDescriptor`.
-The information from this custom resource references a list of APIDescriptors and how they are aggregated together through path-based routing.
+The information from this custom resource references a list of APIDescriptors and how path-based routing aggregates them.

-If a valid route provider is specified, for example, `spring-cloud-gateway` for [Spring Cloud Gateway for Kubernetes](../spring-cloud-gateway/about.hbs.md) (SCG), the API Auto Registration controller finds the [SpringCloudGateway](https://docs.vmware.com/en/VMware-Spring-Cloud-Gateway-for-Kubernetes/2.1/scg-k8s/GUID-developer-resources-springcloudgateway.html) resource and automatically creates the following routing resources for you to expose your curated APIs as one:
+If you specify a valid route provider, for example, `spring-cloud-gateway` for [Spring Cloud Gateway for Kubernetes](../spring-cloud-gateway/about.hbs.md) (SCG), the API Auto Registration controller finds the [SpringCloudGateway](https://docs.vmware.com/en/VMware-Spring-Cloud-Gateway-for-Kubernetes/2.1/scg-k8s/GUID-developer-resources-springcloudgateway.html) resource and automatically creates the following routing resources for you to expose your curated APIs
+as:

 - [SpringCloudGatewayRouteConfig (SCGRC)](https://docs.vmware.com/en/VMware-Spring-Cloud-Gateway-for-Kubernetes/2.1/scg-k8s/GUID-developer-resources-springcloudgatewayrouteconfig.html):
   a custom resource that describes all the API endpoints and optional routing modifiers to access